 The Inn at Leola Village is a romantic and historic base for exploring Pennsylvania’s Amish Country.
 The former tobacco farm preserves several historic buildings offering a variety of rooms.
 We stayed in a pool-side suite with a four-poster bed, fireplace, whirlpool tub, and massive stone shower.

 Learn more about the Inn at Leola Village on McCool Travel.

 The five-star, five-diamond restaurant Te serves dinner on Friday and Saturday nights.
 Osteria Avanti offers rustic Italian cuisine daily.
 Breakfast at Osteria is a delicious start to a day exploring country roads and shops.

-Head to nearby York County for foodie fun, known as the Factory Tour Capitol of the World.
+Head to nearby York County for foodie fun; it’s known as the Factory Tour Capital of the World.
 The region is also home to restaurants featuring fresh, locally sourced food.
 Or spend the day visiting Amish shops, farm stands, and covered bridges.

 Highlights: A cluster of historic buildings where every room is unique, fine dining and casual restaurants, great location in scenic Amish Country.